cindy-x-li/IntroToProg-Python-Mod07/docs/index.md

             # print(e, e.__doc__, type(e), sep='\n')  # for testing: evaluating errors
         return item, cost
 ```
-#### Figure 2.4/Listing 2.1
+#### Listing 2.1

 ## 3. Pickling
 After the user finish putting in entries and the receipt is generated, the data is preserved in a binary file via processes known as pickling and unpickling.
 These processes are also called serialization and deserialization.
 It is faster for the computer to write, read and append to binary files, because this information is saved to the computer’s native language of 1s and 0s.

-For this program, when option two is selected, the user first sees information generated from the data entry (Figure 3.1) and then the data is saved and retrieved (Figure 3.2).
-In Figure 3.2, each of the three phases is broken up by an enter key in order for the user to see what is happening to the data.
+For this program, when option two is selected as seen in Figure 3.2, the user first sees information generated from the data entry (Figure 3.1) and then the data is saved and retrieved.
+Each of the three phases is broken up by an enter key in order for the user to see what is happening to the data.
 Finally, the retrieved data is displayed in the same table prior to saving it.

 ![Figure 3.1](https://github.com/cindy-x-li/IntroToProg-Python-Mod07/blob/main/docs/images/Fig3-1.png "Figure 3.1")
 #### Figure 3.1